Athlete. Knee surgeon. Orthopedist.

-The clinic started offering outpatient knee replacements in January as part of its Total Joint Program.
-The program also includes ankles, with hips being added in the near future.
+The clinic started offering outpatient knee replacements in 2021 as part of its Total Joint Program.
+The program also includes hips.

 “I think this is the direction that joint replacement is going,” Dr. Cornelius says.
 “A high percentage of patients are young and active and need this.
 There is a huge demand for it.”

 Athletes and weekend warriors who require joint replacements due to previous injuries or wear and tear are driving the shift toward outpatient surgery.
 These patients have few medical problems.
 They generally enjoy a good support system at home and are motivated to recover.
 Together, these things make them good candidates, Dr. Cornelius says.

 While younger people often have fewer health complications, individuals who are older yet healthy may also qualify.
 All patients go through a full medical screening to decide where their surgery should take place.
 No matter the patient’s age, individuals in the Total Joint Program are monitored closely to ensure they progress as doctors intend.